lasoya/Mod2_Project/README.md

 Afterwards, the formats of the data values in some of the columns were altered for better processing.
 The moisture column values were stripped of the '%' sign, converted to a float, and scaled.
 Similarly, the formats of the data values in the Category One Defects and Category Two Defects columns were stripped of the words and converted to integers.
 Country names were renamed for better testing in model creation.
 Column names were also renamed to move the whitespaces between the words for better processing in model testing.

 Outliers were identified by looking at the distribution of quality scores and the descriptive statistics of the quality scores.
-There is a gap between the lower and higher scores which contribute to the skewness of the distribution.
+The distribution graph shows that the data is skewed to the left or negatively skewed.
 Data points with a quality score of 0 were removed.
 Despite this, there remains some skewness as there is a gap between the lower and higher scores.
-Because there are a significiant number of scores on each end, I did not remove any of these points.
+Because the lower quality scores are important for understanding the factors that contribute to coffee quality, I did not remove any of these points to normalize the distribution.

 <p align="center">
   <img src="./images/distquality.png" title="Distribution of Quality Scores">